LaurensLeeuwis/laurensleeuwis.github.io/State of the apps.md

-# State of the apps 2019
+# State of the apps 2020

-I've been using a MacBook Air at home to browse and code a bit while chilling on the couch for about 4 years now.
-After switching jobs I'm now using on a MacBook Pro at work.
-I had to step up my game, having developed on a Windows machine for 7 years.

 This is a list of the applications I've installed on my Mac.
 Very useful as reference for myself once I need to reinstall all of it.
-Could be useful for you as well, just like the inspiration for this - [State of the apps 2018 by jqno](https://jqno.nl/post/2018/10/07/state-of-the-apps/) - was very very very useful for me ;)
+Could be useful for you as well, just like the inspiration for this - [State of the apps 2018 by jqno](https://jqno.nl/post/2018/10/07/state-of-the-apps/) - was very useful for me.

 ## Development